-Week 4/ September 18 2017:
+Week 4/ February 13, 2017:

-- a) How to choose the right lens (in the singular) for any given assignment. - b) Bring, today in class, at least two books of Photography that you really like, if you do not own books yourself, go to the Library (any Library) and bring me a book with striking images.
-Explain in front of the class why you chose these books. - c) We will spend a lot of time looking at your images shot on September 11, when you arrive in the classroom; you should all download your images on a computer so that we can view them together.
+How to choose the right lens (in the singular) for any given assignment is an important topic.

+Bring, today in class, at least two books of Photography that you really like, if you do not own books yourself, go to the Library (any Library) and bring me two books with striking images, remember this is the class of Photo-Journalism, we want to see some serious monograph.
+Explain in front of the class why you chose these books.